 The girl was handcuffed and taken to a local hospital, where she refused treatment.
 On the way back to the agency, she bit a staff member who tried to make her wear a seatbelt.

+It took two days to clean up the mess in the bathroom.
 On February 14, a boy at the Adobe Mountain facility in Phoenix was found in his room unconscious with a pair of pants tied around his neck.
 Staff loosened the pants, and the boy gasped for air; later, he admitted he'd had a Valentine's Day fight on the phone with his girlfriend before trying to kill himself.
 On April 3, staff at Black Canyon noticed a girl lying on the floor; another kid admitted she knew the girl was trying to choke herself.
 A guard cut a ripped T-shirt from around the neck of the girl, who had covered the evidence with a towel after taking a shower.
 On April 4, a boy at the Catalina facility in Tucson jammed his door shut, and it was only when another kid begged a guard to check on him that any adult noticed that the boy was turning red and then blue, with a towel wrapped around his feet and neck to choke himself.
 Staff eventually kicked down the door and cut the towel off with a knife.

+The guards seemed surprised, even though it had been discovered earlier that day that the boy was already making a rope; he was angry that he couldn't make a phone call when he wanted to.
 On May 17, a boy at Adobe Mountain claimed he fell and hit his head, causing a bloody injury, but another kid admitted to guards that the boy had purposely smashed his skull into a metal bar on his bunk bed.
 Guards then found a bloody staple that the boy had been using to cut his thigh.
 When he was escorted away, the boy announced, "You haven't seen nothing yet!" asking, "You wanna see blood?"

+The guards put the boy in solitary confinement, removed his clothes, and gave him what's called a "suicide suit" to wear.
+He refused, and stood undressed, hitting his wound and punching the wall with his fist, 'til staff calmed him down.
 Staples are a popular cutting implement for kids at the ADJC.
 On April 14, staff found that a girl at Black Canyon had hidden a staple under her upper lip.
 She admitted she'd hidden other staples around her housing unit, and showed them where.
 She'd also used lead from a pencil to carve into her skin, and showed them where she'd hidden that, too.
 She told staff she'd made a drawing in science class she was proud of; in it, she's hanging herself.

 The staff counseled the girl "about setting goals for herself to keep herself motivated," according to the agency's report on the incident.